 3. Buy stamps called 'kolek' in the amount of 2.500,- CZK (available at any post office in Czech Republic)

-4. If you didn´t make any appointment, you will need to go to the office early in the morning, get the token with the number and wait until your number comes up.
+4. If you don't have any appointment, you can go to the office early in the morning (4-5am) to get one of the first token with the number and wait until your number is called.

 5. Submit all the documents and stamps.
 Mention changes if there are any (address, passport number etc.).
 Your duty for visa extension is completed.
 Officer will give you an appointment at biometric department where they will take a photo of you and take your fingerprints for biometric card.
-Don´t miss the appointments.
-It´s hard to get one in time and the waiting period is really long.
+Don't miss the appointment.

 7. At the second visit at biometric department you will get your last appointment for picking up the biometric card.
 If you miss the appointment for biometric card and don´t pick it up within 2 weeks, your visa will be cancelled.

 !!
-If you don´t start the extension before your visa expires or you don´t pick up your biometric card within 2 weeks from your appointment, your visa will be cancelled and you will have to travel back to your home country and ask for visa there again. !!
+If you don´t start the extension before your visa expires or you don´t pick up your biometric card within 2 weeks from your appointment, your visa will be cancelled and you may have to travel back to your home country and apply for the new visa !!

 - Applying for 2 years - the procedure is the same, but all the documents have to cover the whole period.

-- There are some rules in process of a visa application which have to be followed, however it is still up to an immigration officer if you will get visa or not and for how long (mainly they are looking for a health insurance length and a study confirmation validity).
+- There are some rules in process of a visa application which have to be followed, however it is still up to an immigration officer if you will get visa or not and for how long.

 - Don´t miss the deadline for extension!